 I did not blindly start to use helminths 10 years ago.
 I read every single article in the scientific literature over the course of years.
 I relied upon what science we had at that moment to make an educated decision for myself and my family.
 My all-time favorite quote – which best expresses my mantra from the day my son was diagnosed – came from Dr. Martha Herbert, an eminent neurologist at Massachusetts General/Hospital, in a talk I saw her give about 15 years ago, “When faced with prolonged [scientific] uncertainty, use your best judgement.”

-Ms. Shaffer is probably correct when she writes, “I also have seen nothing to convince me that I or anyone will find parasitic worms at the local drugstore anytime soon.”
+Ms. Shaffer is undoubtedly correct when she writes, “I also have seen nothing to convince me that I or anyone will find parasitic worms at the local drugstore anytime soon.”
 However, I think that depends on your definition of soon.
 At some point, in the not-very –distant future, helminths will become far more mainstream because, with the growing rates of autoimmunity and chronic inflammatory illness across the world, there will be no other option.
 We, the suffering, won’t wait.